-Homeland: Pohnpei, FSM High School: Harker Heights High School, TX College: Purdue University Major: Interdisciplinary Ecological Science and Engineering Pursuing: Ph.D Expected Graduation: 2028
+Homeland: Pohnpei, FSM High School: Harker Heights High School, TX College: Purdue University Major: Interdisciplinary Ecological Sciences and Engineering / Curriculum Studies Pursuing: Ph.D Expected Graduation: 2028

 Biography